rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 Barbara skims the task view for the channel reader, since she wants to determine why it is not making progress.
 However, she is eager to see if her service as a whole is workable apart from this issue, so she also adopts the quick fix of swapping in an unbounded channel.
 Barbara is betting that if this works, she can use the data from `wish4-async-insight` about the channel sizes to put a bounded channel with an appropriate size in later.

+Barbara happily moves along to some initial performance analysis of her "working" code, eager to see what other things `wish4-async-insight` will reveal during her explorations.

 ### Alternate History

 *The original status quo story just said that Barbara's problem was resolved (sort of) by switching to an unbounded channel.
 I, much like Barbara, could not tell *why* this resolved her problem.
 In particular, I could not tell whether there was an outright deadlock due to a cycle in the task-resource dependency chain that, or if there something more subtle happening.
 In the story above, I assumed it was the second case: something subtle.*